Thomascountz/ctf_writeups/writeups/picoctf/forensics/trivial_flag_tranfer_protocol.md

   in the container data.
 ```

 Ok!
-I already have `steghide` installed (and even if I didn't, I wouldn't trust installing it using this `.deb` package), so let's see what happens when we run it on `.bmp` files.
+We already have `steghide` installed (and even if we didn't, I wouldn't trust installing it using this `.deb` package), so let's see what happens when we run it on `.bmp` files.

 ```shell
 $ steghide extract -sf picture1.bmp